-Importantly, the regions of the most rapid onset, greatest persistence and intensity of response included Lake Tana (12°0'N, 37°15'E) and the Ethiopian highlands that comprise the headwaters of the Blue Nile and Atbara rivers and which supply most summer floodwater in Egypt (Melesse et al., 2011).
-This result is broadly consistent with CMIP5 model runs forced with large twentieth century eruptions (e.g., Iles and Hegerl, 2014; Manning et al., 2017).
+Importantly, the regions of the most rapid onset, greatest persistence, and intensity of response included Lake Tana $(12^{\circ}0' \text{ N}, 37^{\circ}15' \text{ E})$ and the Ethiopian highlands that comprise the headwaters of the Blue Nile and Atbara rivers and which supply most summer floodwater in Egypt (Melesse et al., 2011).
+This result is broadly consistent with CMIP5 model runs forced with large 20th century eruptions (e.g., Iles and Hegerl, 2014; Manning et al., 2017).
 Annual river flow for the Nile River basin (Fig. 11) closely followed the patterns of decreased JJAS rainfall over the headwater region.
-Simulated river flow showed a deficit in the range of 15-40 km3/year up to 3 years following the modelled extratropical northern hemisphere eruptions.
+Simulated river flow showed a deficit in the range of $15-40 \text{ km}^3 \text{ yr}^{-1}$ up to 3 years following the modeled extratropical Northern Hemisphere eruptions.
 Simulated variability in river discharge also increased 3/4-fold following the extratropical eruptions, but there is no way to tell which ensemble member best describes the historical conditions that actually prevailed following the eruptions between 168 and 158 BCE.
 The large variability between ensembles and the statistical significance of the drying implies that Nile summer flooding might have been considerably lower than the simulated mean anomaly.

-What is certain is that the scale and persistence of the hydroclimatic impacts implied by our modelling for the 168-158 BCE eruption quartet supports, to begin, inferences of poor Nile flooding in 166 and 161 BCE from scattered references in surviving written sources (Bonneau, 1971).
+What is certain is that the scale and persistence of the hydroclimatic impacts implied by our modeling for the 168-158 BCE eruption quartet supports, to begin, inferences of poor Nile flooding in 166 and 161 BCE from scattered references in surviving written sources (Bonneau, 1971).
 These also identify 169 BCE as potentially experiencing poor flooding.
-This suggests (assuming sufficiently accurate ice-core dating (Sigl et al., 2015)) that the eruption quartet (the impacts of which are now better supported and characterised by our modelling) may have compounded the stresses arising from this initial summer of poor flooding, contributing to what is long recognized as a tumultuous decade in Egyptian history.
+This suggests (assuming sufficiently accurate ice-core dating; Sigl et al., 2015) that the eruption quartet (the impacts of which are now better supported and characterized by our modeling) may have compounded the stresses arising from this initial summer of poor flooding, contributing to what is long recognized as a tumultuous decade in Egyptian history.
 During the 6th Syrian War, Antiochus IV and his Seleukid army invaded Egypt twice.
-The first invasion occurred 860 in 170 BCE and the second, more serious occupation, in 168 BCE.
-This takeover might indeed have reshaped Mediterranean history had it not been averted by self-interested Roman diplomatic intervention (Hölbl, 2001).
+The first invasion occurred in 170 BCE and the second, more serious occupation, in 168 BCE.
+This takeover might indeed have reshaped Mediterranean history had it not been averted by selfinterested Roman diplomatic intervention (Hölbl, 2001).
 Internal turmoil continued in Egypt in the 160s and 150s BCE, affecting both the capital (Alexandria) and the countryside.
-Surviving sources refer, for example, to the experience of "bad times 865 and [people having] been driven to every extremity owing to the price of wheat" in 168 BCE (UPZ 1 59; Bagnall and Derow, 2004, pp. 281-82), and it is known that by the middle of the decade an Egypt-wide agricultural crisis, described as a "calamity" was underway, bringing Ptolemaic officials to near panic (UPZ 1 110, 165-164 BCE).
+Surviving sources refer, for example, to the experience of "bad times and [people having] been driven to every extremity owing to the price of wheat" in 168 BCE (Bagnall and Derow, 2004, 281-282), and it is known that by the middle of the decade an Egypt-wide agricultural crisis was underway, bringing Ptolemaic officials to near panic (Hölbl, 2001).